amine759/distributed-systems-challenge/readme.md

 ## Overview

-The project consists of two main components:
+The project consists of :

 - **Server**: Implements a server program that exposes an RPC function for performing addition operations.
 - **Client**: Implements a client program that connects to the server and makes RPC calls to perform addition operations remotely.